Overengineering

 Overengineering, or over-engineering, is the act of designing a product or providing a solution to a problem that is complicated in a way that provides no value or could have been designed to be simpler.
-It has been employed intentionally in situations where an exceptionally wide margin of error is desired, but is otherwise considered an error of design due to the disproportionate time and resources needed to manufacture and maintain such products, as well as the introduction of unneeded single points of failure.
 As a design philosophy, it is a violation of the practice of value engineering and the minimalist ethos of "less is more" or "worse is better", as well as the related KISS principle.

+It has been employed intentionally in situations where an exceptionally wide margin of error is desired, but is otherwise considered an error of design due to the disproportionate time and resources needed to manufacture and maintain such products, and the introduction of unneeded single points of failure.

-NASA listed excessive features as one of the top 10 risks of failure for development projects, and Mercedes-Benz developed and removed 600 non-essential features from their cars due to malfunctions, lack of usability and customer complaints.
+NASA listed excessive features as one of the top 10 risks of failure for development projects.
+As an example, Mercedes-Benz developed and removed 600 non-essential features from their cars due to malfunctions, lack of usability and customer complaints.

 Characteristics

 Overengineering is often identified with design choices that increase safety, add functionality, or overcome a perceived design flaw that most users would not notice or would accept.
-It can be hard to avoid when safety or performance is critical (e.g. in aerospace vehicles and luxury road vehicles), or when extremely broad functionality is required (e.g. diagnostic and medical tools, power users of products).
+It can be hard to avoid when safety or performance is critical (e.g. in aerospace vehicles and luxury road vehicle), or when extremely broad functionality is required (e.g. diagnostic and medical tools, power users of products).

 Overengineering often occurs in high-end products and specialized markets.
 A product may be overbuilt with performance far in excess of expected normal operation such as a city car with top speed of 300 km/h, or a home video recorder with a lifespan of 100 years.
 Such products may be more expensive, bulkier, and heavier than necessary.
 A product may be overcomplicated with functions that are not necessary, and reduce the usability of the product by overwhelming users which is sometimes called feature fatigue.

 Sometimes overengineering occurs over time in the form of feature creep.
 Overengineering can decrease the productivity of a development team because even though the team produces product, the value realized might be less than if the team was producing only what the user needs and wants.
 Overengineering can consist of premature optimization, potentially to the detriment of the project due to diminishing returns on time and effort invested in the design process.